fut-infrastructure/implementation-guide/pages/_includes/ehealth-devicemetric-intro.md

+# Introduction
+This resource describes qualities and other properties related to a Device.
-Describes a measurement, calculation or setting capability of a medical device.
+In addition it can describe a measurement, calculation or setting capability of the device.

-#### Scope and Usage
+# Scope and Usage

-In scope of the eHealth Infrastructure, the DeviceMetric resource is also used for:
+In scope of the eHealth Infrastructure, the DeviceMetric resource is used for:

 * additional properties pertaining to the referenced Device, for instance, properties specifying simplicity of use, language, size and so on.
 These properties are captured